Functional central limit theorem for the subgraph count of the voter model on dynamic random graphs: One-way feedback model: definition and main result

 \subsection{Definition of the model}

-We consider a model with a one-way interaction (i.e., the states of the vertices are independent of the states of the edges, but the reverse is not true).
+We consider a model with a one-way interaction (i.e., the states of the vertices are independent of the renewal rates of the edges, but the reverse is not true, meaning that the states of the edges depends on the renewal rates of the vertices).
 For a given deterministic time horizon $T$, let $(G_n(t))_{t\in[0,T]}$ denote our graph-valued process.
 We restrict ourselves to consider simple graphs, i.e., graphs without self-loops and multiple edges.
-At any time t, the set of vertices is $V=\scale{n}$ and any vertex holds opinion $+$ or $-$.
+At any time $t$, the set of vertices is $V=\scale{n}$ and any vertex holds opinion $+$ or $-$.
 We assume that each edge is initially active with probability $p_0$, independently of everything else (i.e., we start from an Erdös-Rényi random graph on $n$ vertices with ‘edge retention probability' $p_0$).
 The model is characterised by the following dynamics.